hansfilipelo/bashshot/README.md

 bashShot
 =================================
 Replicates the Solaris time-slider functionality as shell script with help of cron.
-Tested on Debian and Ubuntu GNU/Linux with zfsonlinux.
+Tested on Debian and Ubuntu GNU/Linux with ZFSonLinux (zfsonlinux.org).

 LICENSE